Yuffster/beary/README.md

 ![Serial Experiments Lain: The eponymous character sits in a dark room wearing her signature teddy bear pajamas, hood up.
 In the background, a small piece of electronics sits on her desk, flickering ominously.](./graphics/lain_bear.gif)

-Beary is a Pythonic wrapper for [bearlibterminal](http://foo.wyrd.name/en:bearlibterminal).
+Beary is a Pythonic wrapper for [bearlibterminal](http://foo.wyrd.name/en:bearlibterminal) by [cfyzium](http://foo.wyrd.name/).
 It's built on top of the provided Python library, which is more or less a direct mapping to the C bindings.

-The purpose of this API is allow you to easily create pseudoterminal applications which work cross-platform but are much more capable than a stanard terminal.
+The purpose of this API is allow you to easily create pseudoterminal applications which work cross-platform and are much more capable than a stanard terminal.

-Extra features include:
+Fancy bearlibterminal features include:

 * Full RGB (plus alpha) color channels
 * Arbitrary positioning